CkBcDD/PowerShell-Cleanup-Automation/README.md

 # PowerShell Cleanup Automation

+### This version is refactored using Powershell 7.x

 ## Overview
 PowerShell Cleanup Automation is a script designed to automate the cleanup of specified directories on your Windows system.
 It allows you to specify directories for cleanup in a configuration file and provides options for logging the cleanup process with different levels of detail.
 This script supports multi-threading for efficient file deletion and includes configurable settings for customizing the cleanup process.